blogheader

 I have known women that go on that first date with a laundry list of questions and on a mission to interrogate their date.
 That is not a recommended tactic.

-Here you have two extremes, and sad to say, not much that’s middle of the road conversation to learn about the man you are on a date with.
+Here you have two extremes, and sad to say, there is not much that’s middle-of-the-road conversation to learn about the man you are dating.

 So how do you find Mr. Right and stop wasting valuable time on the wrong ones?
 Get clear on what you are looking for.